canonn-science/Canonn-GCloud/postEventWhitelist/README.md

 ]
 ```

-To check if an event should be sent to postEvent you need to cycle through each of the definitions and check that all of the key values pairs in the definition match.
+To check if an event should be sent to postEvent you need to cycle through each of the definitions and check that all of the key value pairs in the definition match.

 Eg If event == "Docked" and "StationName" == "Hutton Orbital" then you can include the event to be sent to postEvent.